-CBiS White Paper Series
+CBiS White Papers

 The Centre for Business in Society examines the impact – good or bad – of organisations’ activities, behaviours and policies on society, to promote responsibility and changed behaviours for the benefit of economies and societies.

 Here we offer a set of White Papers and Thought Pieces aimed to inform, spark debate and to showcase aspects of our research.

 Dr. Lindsey Appleyard, Professor Sally Dibb, Dr. Hussan Aslam